Mark Hallman

 In 1995, Ani DiFranco chose Hallman's Congress House to record her album Dilate.
 The song "Glass House," co-engineered by Hallman off of DiFranco's 1999 CD Little Plastic Castle was nominated for a Grammy in 1998 for Best Female Rock Vocalist.

+Mark Hallman toured and recorded with Iain Matthews during the nineties.
+He produced five albums of the British Songwriter Sean Taylor.

 A feature-length film, The Shopkeeper: A Documentary about Mark Hallman & the Music Business, produced by Rain Perry, was released in 2016.

-Mark Hallman was working with Iain Matthews recording and touring.
+In 2024, Light Trick, an album of Mark Hallman songs was released on Tarrytown Records.